LewisResearchGroup/ms-mint/README.md

 ## A Python library for large-cohort metabolomics (MS1) processing

 The `ms-mint` library can be used for targeted metabolomics and large amounts of files (1000+).
 Metabolomics is the study of all small chemical compounds (metabolites) in a biological sample.
-The metabolites can be biomarkers to be used in medicine as indicators of disease or for the development of diagnostic tests. `ms-mint` contains functions to process liquid chromatography-mass spectrometry (LCMS) based metabolomics data in various formats.
+The metabolites can define biomarkers, which are used in medicine as indicators of disease or for the development of diagnostic tests. `ms-mint` contains functions to process liquid chromatography-mass spectrometry (LCMS) based metabolomics data in various formats.
 It uses a target list and the MS-filenames as input to extract peak intensities and other information.
 The code documentation can be accessed [here](https://lewisresearchgroup.github.io/ms-mint/).

 ## News